 The process of binding is typically straightforward, but the steps can vary depending on the brand.

-Keep in mind that while you can bind multiple receivers to the same transmitter, you can only bind one receiver to a single transmitter at one time.
+Keep in mind that while you can bind multiple receivers to the same transmitter, a receiver can only bind to one transmitter at a time.
+That means if you bind the receiver to a different transmitter, it will lose its bind to the previous transmitter.

 Receiver Compatibility